-Services that are covered for you What you must pay when you get these services For people with diabetes, screening for diabetic retinopathy is covered once per year In-Network \$0 copay for Medicare-covered retinal exam for diabetic members.
+Services that are covered for you What you must pay when you get these services • For people with diabetes, screening for diabetic retinopathy is covered once per year In-Network \$0 copay for Medicare-covered retinal exam for diabetic members.
 Prior Authorization may be required.
-Out-of-Network \$0 copay for Medicare-covered retinal exam for diabetic members.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Out-of-Network Deductible may apply. \$0 copay for Medicare-covered retinal exam for diabetic members. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 In-Network \$0 copay for Medicare-covered eyewear.
 Prior Authorization may be required.
-Out-of-Network 35% coinsurance for Medicare-covered eyewear.
+Out-of-Network Deductible may apply.
+40% coinsurance for Medicare-covered eyewear.
 In addition, our plan covers the following supplemental (i.e., routine) vision services: Supplemental (i.e., routine) vision: • 1 routine eye exam every year.
 The routine eye exam includes a glaucoma test for people who are at risk for glaucoma and a retinal exam for diabetics.
 In-Network \$0 copay for 1 routine eye exam every year.
-Prior Authorization may be required.
+Prior Authorization may be required .
 Out-of-Network 40% coinsurance for 1 routine eye exam every year.

-Services that are covered for you

-- Unlimited pairs of prescription eyewear every year up to a maximum benefit of \$200 every year.
-Covered eyewear includes any of the following:

-- Eyeglasses (frame and lenses) or

-- Eyeglass lenses only or

-- o Eyeglass frames only or

-- Contact lenses instead of eyeglasses or

-- Vision hardware upgrades

-Note: Contact lenses fitting fee is covered by the plan.

-Maximum plan benefit coverage amount of \$200 every year applies to the retail cost of frames and/or lenses (including any lens options such as tints and coatings).
+Services that are covered for you What you must pay when you get these services Unlimited pairs of prescription eyewear every year up to a maximum benefit of \$100 every year.
+Covered eyewear includes any of the following: Eyeglasses (frame and lenses) or Eyeglass (frames only or Eyeglass frames only or Contact lenses instead of eyeglasses or Vision hardware upgrades Note: Contact lenses fitting fee is covered by the plan.
+Maximum plan benefit coverage amount of \$100 every year applies to the retail cost of frames and/or lenses (including any lens options such as tints and coatings).
 You are responsible for any costs above the benefit maximum for supplemental (i.e., routine) eyewear.

-Medicare-covered eyewear is not included in the supplemental (i.e., routine) benefit maximum.
-Members cannot use their supplemental eyewear benefit to increase their coverage on Medicare-covered eyewear.
+Medicare-covered eyewear is not included in the supplemental (i.e., routine) benefit to increase their coverage on Medicare-covered eyewear.
 For questions on how to find a provider or for more information call Member Services.

-\$0 copay for eyewear.
+In-Network \$0 copay for eyewear.
 Prior Authorization may be required.

-40% coinsurance for eyewear.

-Welcome to Medicare preventive visit

-The plan covers the one-time Welcome to Medicare preventive visit.
+Out-of-Network 40% coinsurance for eyewear.
+Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.

-There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.

-\$0 copay for the Welcome to Medicare preventive visit.
+In-Network There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+Out-of-Network \$0 copay for the Welcome to Medicare preventive visit.